sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/slider/variants-states.md

   title: 'Slider, continuous, horizontal'
 }) }}

-* This variant should not be used for very large or very small value ranges, but above all for imprecise value ranges (e.g. "quiet" - "loud", "little" - "much").{.lead}
+* This variant should not be used for very large or very small value ranges, but above all for imprecise value ranges (e.g. "quiet" - "loud", "little" - "much"). {.lead}

 ### Discrete
 {{ imageOnGreyBackground({